horenbergerb/horenbergerb.github.io/_posts/2020-07-14-inscribedrectangle.md

 3. Check if the diagonal's angle, $\phi$, is correct
 4. Repeat

 This is hypothetically a sufficient method to go about finding your rectangle.
 It might take a very long while, but that doesn't bother mathematicians.
-What *does* bother mathematicians, however, is excess!
-For example, say on step one you've picked two points on your loop and have two more to choose.
+However, it is not very refined. say on step one you've picked two points on your loop and have two more to choose.
 You can immediately tell that most other points would not be a good choice!
 Once you've picked two points, there's actually only two pairs of points on your piece of paper that would give you a rectangle of the desired proportions, and all you need to know is whether those points are on the curve too.
 Here's an example where we're searching for a rectangle with angle $\phi=\pi /4$.
 We've already picked two points, and we can see the only possible rectangles with the right proportions.

 ![Two points with all completed rectangles](/images/completedrectangles.png)

-Those two points are, consequently, no good.
-So this narrows our search a little bit, which is nice.
+Those two points are, consequently, not the ones we're looking for.
+This method narrows our search a little bit, which is nice.
 However, the reason this method is important is because it's more distilled.
 When we were picking four points at a time, there was a lot of excess information that wasn't relevant, since two points already told us what we wanted to know.
 We're doing some housekeeping on the information relevant to our problem before we start building theory.

 ### Calculating the Two Rectangles for a Pair of Points